ietf-wg-ppm/draft-ietf-ppm-dap/draft-pda-protocol.md

 Is it OK that leaders learn that about a client?
 I'm not sure, so I'd be inclined to remove this unless we have a concrete use case.]

+### Upload Request

-Next, the client issues a POST request to `[leader]/upload_finish`.
+Next, the client issues a POST request to `[leader]/upload`, where `[leader]` is the leader's endpoint URL.
 The payload is structured as follows:

 ~~~
 struct {
   PATaskID task_id;
   uint64 time; // UNIX time (in seconds).
   PAEncryptedInputShare encrypted_input_shares<1..2^16-1>;
-} PAUploadFinishReq;
+} PAUploadReq;
 ~~~

 We sometimes refer to this message as the *report*.
-The message contains the `task_id` of the previous request.
+The message contains the task id derived from the PA parameters.
 It also includes the time (in seconds since the beginning of UNIX time) at which the report was generated.
-The rest of the message consists of the encrypted input shares, each of which has the following
+The rest of the message consists of the encrypted input shares, each of which has the following structure:
-structure:

 ~~~
 struct {